 Your child’s doctor can refer you to a therapist, psychologist, or psychiatrist who can evaluate what’s going on.
 Depending on your child’s diagnosis, their treatment plan may include traditional psychotherapy and/or medication.

 The first step in finding a counselor who’s a good fit is to check in with your child’s pediatrician, who understands both your child and your family history.
-Your child’s doctor may want to do a complete physical as well to assure that your child doesn’t have sleep, vision, hearing, or learning problems that are causing behavioral issues.
+Your child’s doctor may want to do a complete physical as well to ensure that your child doesn’t have sleep, vision, hearing, or learning problems that are causing behavioral issues.

 Behavioral health counselors at UPMC Family Medicine Health Centers have professional training in different counseling methods to help manage many behavioral health diagnoses.
 To find a counselor, please call 412-647-8762 or 800-533-8762.